[Above: Nosferatu dir. Robert Eggers. DOP Jarin Blaschke.]

 Next up, another anniversary screening: Empire Records.
 I probably don't need to review that one, as it's become a sort of offbeat classic and I can never get tired of it.
 I saw the film quite late in the evening, after a long working day, and yet I still had a great time.
 It made me miss the 90s (although it doesn't take much to make me miss the 90s!).

 And then...
 Sinners happened.
 Wow.
 I nearly didn't go and see it, I can't remember why, but I'm so glad I took a punt and bought a ticket.
 Although I ranked it the same as Nosferatu, so they're both my joint number one films of the year, I cannot fault Sinners' originality in the way that I did with Eggers' film.
-Sinners also has some of the best music I've ever heard in a cinema, and if it doesn't win in that category at next year's OSCARs, I think that will be my villain origin story.
+Sinners also has some of the greatest music I've heard in a cinema, and if it doesn't win in that category at next year's OSCARs, I think that will be my villain origin story.
 I did have a couple of minor gripes, like the fact that the colour grade was bit intense for my personal tastes, and there were some moments which I felt were heavy-handed, like the use of a cutaway to a grave when someone was talking about a deceased family member... but urgh, I honestly want to tell myself to shut up at this point!
 Ignore my criticisms, the film is brilliant.
-I particularly loved the casting choices, and of course that one scene which transcended eras of time, music, and aspect ratios!
+I particularly loved the casting choices, the way the script takes the time to make you care about all the characters before the action starts, and, of course, that one scene which transcended eras of time, music, and aspect ratios!
+Oh, and the climax is unexpected but delightfully satisfying.

 MAY 2025